Plum girls lacrosse in hunt for Section 2 championship | Trib HSSN

 “The last 10-15 minutes were so intense.
 I had a girl pick my stick up and throw it on the track.
 We kept our composure, though.
 You could tell they were very aggressive and very physical, but I am glad we were able to keep pushing.
 It was a total team effort all over the field.

-Senior co-captain Abbie Hayward made several key saves in goal in the second half to help preserve the victory over the Panthers.
+Senior co-captain Abbie Hayward made several key saves in goal in the second half to help preserve the victory.

-Coming out of that game, Fischer’s six goals gives her 19 for the season, and Smith, who played the last couple of games on a sore left knee, owns 16.
-Anderson has 10 goals on the season.
+Coming out of that game, Fischer’s six goals give her 19 for the season, and Smith, who played the last couple of games on a sore left knee, has 16.
+Anderson is up to 10 goals.

 Junior Dannika Susko paces the team with 21 ground balls, and Smith leads the team in draw controls with 36.